Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/async-inserts.md

 ## Versions

 - **23.8** is a good version to start using async inserts because of the improvements and bugfixes.
 - **24.3** the new adaptive timeout mechanism has been added so ClickHouse will throttle the inserts based on the server load.[#58486](https://github.com/ClickHouse/ClickHouse/pull/58486) This new feature is enabled by default and will OVERRRIDE current async insert settings, so better to disable it if your async insert settings are working.
+Here's how to do it in a clickhouse-client session: `SET async_insert_use_adaptive_busy_timeout = 0;` You can also add it as a setting on the INSERT or as a profile setting.

 ## Metrics